willov/forking-workflow-exercise/README.md

 ## Third part: Update your fork

-We do this part after the contributions from all groups have been integrated.
+We do this part **after the contributions from all groups have been integrated**.

 Once this is done, practice to update your forked repo with the upstream changes and verify that you got the files created by other groups: